 Board of Directors

 Rob grew up in the Nicola Valley and has been a part of the business community from a very young age.
-He has been in Kamloops now for over 15 years working as a commercial insurance broker.
-As the Managing Partner of Kamloops’ newest insurance brokerage, Wilson M Beck Insurance Services (Kamloops) Inc, he is very proud to be an active part of our community and honoured to be a member of the BCICF board of Directors.
+He has been in Kamloops for over 15 years working as a commercial insurance broker.
+As the Managing Partner of Kamloops’ newest insurance brokerage, Wilson M Beck Insurance Services (Kamloops) Inc, he is very proud to be an active part of our community and honoured to be a member of the BCICF Board of Directors.

 Jacquie Brand has worked for or volunteered with non-profit organizations for 25 years, loving the different roles that she has had the opportunity to play within our community and throughout the province.
 Her past non-profit experience includes being a part of Volunteer Kamloops, Women’s Resource Society and BC Living Arts boards; most notably, she held the position of General Manager of the Kamloops Arts Council for 10 years.
 Currently, Jacquie is the Director of Programs for the YMCA-YWCA’s Violence Against Women Intervention & Support Services.
 She has a deep appreciation for the non-profit world and for those they support & is also currently enjoying her volunteering with Kamloops Ruff Start Rescue Society.

 Cara has lived in Kamloops since 1994 and is the Arts, Culture, and Heritage Coordinator with the City of Kamloops.
 Over the last 20 years, she has been involved with many non-profit organizations through her position with the city as well as a volunteer.
 In 2005 she assisted with the development of the Boogie the Bridge Cultural Fund which supports children and youth in our community to participate in the arts.
 Cara has been on the BCICF board since 2014 and is the Chair of the Granting Committee.